Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Numerical method and setup

-The values of $\Delta$ and $v_{in}$ of the several reconnection sites that arise once turbulence develops are obtained directly with the reconnection search algorithm at each snapshot.
-A detailed statistical analysis of the distribution of these parameters was already presented in \citep[][]{kadowaki_etal_2021} for a similar simulated jet background.
-Nevertheless, for completeness, we present in Appendix \ref{appendix:rec_rate} the distribution evolution of $\Delta$, $\sin\theta$, and $\theta$, which can be directly compared to the $v_{rec}$ distribution depicted in Figure 4 (top) of \citetalias{Medina-Torrejón_2023} for this model.
+The values of $\Delta$, $v_{in}$, $\theta$ and $\sin \theta$, of the several reconnection sites that arise once turbulence develops are obtained directly with the reconnection search algorithm at each snapshot.
+A detailed statistical analysis of the distribution of the parameters $\Delta$, and $v_{in}$, was already presented in \citep[][]{kadowaki_etal_2021} for a similar simulated jet background.
+Nevertheless, for completeness, we present in Appendix \ref{appendix:rec_rate} the distribution evolution of $\Delta$, $\sin\theta$, and $\theta$, which can be directly compared to the $v_{rec}$ distribution, which is the same as depicted in Figure 4 (top) of \citetalias{Medina-Torrejon_2023} for this model.
 We refer to \citep[][]{kadowaki_etal_2021} for more details.
 These distributions are used to compute the acceleration time from eqs. \ref{tacc1} to \ref{tacc3} within the reconnection layers, in Section \ref{sec:results}.